Edge AI Computing (TensorRT)

 How It Works: The Optimization Pipeline

-The journey from a trained neural network to a deployed robot involves rigorous optimization.
-Standard frameworks like PyTorch are excellent for training but heavy for deployment.
-TensorRT acts as the bridge, restructuring the neural network graph to be leaner and faster.
+Getting from a trained neural network to a real-world robot means serious optimization.
+PyTorch shines for training but can be bulky for deployment.
+TensorRT bridges the gap by slimming down and speeding up the neural network graph.

-During the build phase, TensorRT performs layer fusion—combining multiple layers into a single kernel to reduce memory access overhead.
-It also calibrates the weights for lower precision (INT8) without losing the model's predictive power.
+In the build phase, TensorRT fuses layers—merging several into one kernel to cut memory access drag.
+It also tunes weights for lower precision (like INT8) without sacrificing the model's smarts.

-The result is a serialized "engine" file specific to your robot's GPU.
-When the AGV operates, this engine executes inference with maximum parallelism, freeing up CPU resources for other critical tasks like fleet communication or battery management.
+You end up with a serialized 'engine' file tailored to your robot's GPU.
+When the AGV is rolling, this engine runs inference at peak parallelism, leaving CPU free for stuff like fleet chatter or battery checks.

 Real-World Applications